Ways to Save Money $$$

 Buy eggs when they’re on sale and freeze them.
 You can use them in baking, omelets, and scrambled eggs.
 Don’t freeze the eggs whole; crack each egg into a section of a clean plastic ice cube tray.
 When frozen, remove the egg cubes from the tray and package in a large zip-top freezer bag

-- Buy generic pop from Aldis or other discount grocer, it tastes great and runs about $2.50 for a 12 pack, not $5.00.
+- Buy generic pop from Aldis or another discount grocer, it tastes great and runs about $2.50 for a 12 pack, not $5.00.

-Stretch ground beef.
+- Stretch ground beef.
 Stir in cut-up bread crusts, oatmeal, homemade breadcrumbs, cracker crumbs, or plain cereals.
-This is a great way to use up stale crackers
+This is a great way to use up stale cracker

 In the Bathroom